StateVoicesNational/Spoke/docs/DATA_EXPORTING.md

 If you've reached this point in application setup, you've probably configured environment variables already.
 Here are [Heroku](https://devcenter.heroku.com/articles/config-vars#managing-config-vars) and [AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/env_variables.html) instructions.
 Locally, you can use a `.env` file or the like.

 ## Bucketeer setup
+__Skip this section__ if you have set up your own S3 bucket.

 ### 1. Provision the Bucketeer add-on
 Use the Heroku CLI (instructions [here](https://devcenter.heroku.com/articles/bucketeer#provisioning-the-add-on)) or the Heroku dashboard.
 You can [migrate](https://devcenter.heroku.com/articles/bucketeer#migrating-between-plans) between plans at any time with no downtime.

 ### 2. Modify the default environment variables
-Bucketeer creates the following environment variables upon provisioning:
+Bucketeer sets the following environment variables:
   - `BUCKETEER_AWS_ACCESS_KEY_ID`
   - `BUCKETEER_AWS_SECRET_ACCESS_KEY`
   - `BUCKETEER_BUCKET_NAME`

 Spoke, however, expects these names:
 - `AWS_ACCESS_KEY_ID`
 - `AWS_S3_BUCKET_NAME`
 - `AWS_SECRET_ACCESS_KEY`

 You can change the names in the [dashboard](https://devcenter.heroku.com/articles/config-vars#using-the-heroku-dashboard) or via the [CLI](https://devcenter.heroku.com/articles/config-vars#using-the-heroku-cli). `heroku config:edit` will open all environment variables in an interactive editor.